pySRURGS/pySRURGS/README.md

 optional arguments:
-  -h, --help            show this help message and exit -test TEST            absolute or relative file path to the csv file housing
-                        the testing data (default: None) -run_ID RUN_ID        some text that uniquely identifies this run (default:
+  -h, --help            show this help message and exit -run_ID RUN_ID        some text that uniquely identifies this run (default:
                         None)
   -single               run in single processing mode (default: False)